If you love hi-fi gear, you won’t love what you’re about to see.

 Takeaways

 This lovely little Sansui AU-505 at the very least, now needs extensive remedial work beyond its modest value.
-This is the perfect example of someone taking a good amplifier needing minor repair and knackering it with ill-judged, unnecessary and poorly executed work.
-It’s all so unnecessary and wasteful and I look forward to a time when we see less of this.
+This is the perfect example of someone taking a good amplifier needing minor repair and killing it with ill-judged, unnecessary and poorly executed work.
+It’s so unnecessary and wasteful and I look forward to a time when we see less of this.

-There is certainly a place for well-executed restorative work on hi-fi equipment and I’ve tried to showcase that in my own work over the years.
+There is certainly a place for well-executed restorative work on hi-fi equipment and I’ve tried to showcase that in my work over the years.
 I recommend restoration in cases where it’s warranted and worthwhile, but note that restoration isn’t “Outback Jack’s Sansui modifications”.
-The best approach is always a conservative, technically informed one, focused on preserving equipment originality rather than harming it.
+The best approach is always a conservative, technically informed one, focused on preserving equipment rather than harming it.

 Case 18 – Beautiful Kenwood KA-9150 integrated amplifier ruined